theborakompanioni/bitcoin-spring-boot-starter/docs/FALSEHOODS.md

 1. **Before a transaction becomes part of the blockchain it must be in the mempool.**

-1. **If I see a transaction in my mympool I can be sure it is in all nodes' mempool.**
+1. **If I see a transaction in my mempool I can be sure it is in all nodes' mempool.**

 1. **If a transaction is not accepted in the mempool it cannot be accepted as valid in a block.**